About Work Orders

 - Suggesting procedures to add to work order details.
 For details, see Get Procedure Suggestions for a Work Order.

-MaintainX CoPilot optimizes your workflow by suggesting ways to enrich your work orders based on your continued interaction with it.
+MaintainX Assist optimizes your workflow by suggesting ways to enrich your work orders based on your continued interaction with it.

 Generate Work Order Summaries

-As you add work order summaries to MaintainX CoPilot-enabled assets, MaintainX builds a knowledge base that MaintainX CoPilot uses to provide better, data-driven answers to questions about your assets.
+As you add work order summaries to MaintainX Assist-enabled assets, MaintainX builds a knowledge base that MaintainX Assist uses to provide better, data-driven answers to questions about your assets.

 Create an Internal Knowledge Base